Engee documentation

 58

-These values are valid for diameters up to 600 mm.
-The coefficient of friction for large diameters or for wall roughness outside this range is calculated by extrapolating the nearest neighbors.
+The values given are valid for diameters up to 600 The coefficient of friction for large diameters or for wall roughness outside this range is calculated by extrapolating the nearest neighbors.

-If the Elbow type parameter has the value Sharp-edged (Miter), then the block calculates the loss factor for the bending angle as follows [1].
+If for the parameter Elbow type the value is set Sharp-edged (Miter), the block calculates the loss coefficient for the bending angle according to [1] as follows:

 2